-Tariff adjustment represents subsidy received and receivable from the sales of electricity to the customer pursuant to the government policy on subsidies of solar energy in respect of the Group's Solar Farm Business.
-Tariff adjustment is recognised at a point in time at its fair value where there is a reasonable assurance that tariff adjustment will be received and the Group will comply with all attached conditions, if any.

-The revenue from tariff adjustment is based on the difference between the feed-in-tariff regime implemented by the PRC Government for the provision of subsidy to the solar farm operators in the PRC and the revenue from sales of electricity.
+Tariff adjustment represents amount received and receivable from the sales of electricity to the customer pursuant to the government policy on subsidies of solar energy in respect of the Group's Solar Farm Business.
+The revenue from tariff adjustment is based on the difference between the feed-in-tariff regime implemented by the PRC Government and the on-grid benchmark tariff rates of local coal-fired power plants.
+Tariff adjustment is recognised at a point in time in the accounting period when electricity is generated and transmitted.